GarrettOHara/graduate-intro-operating-systems-notes/lecture_P2L1/notes.md

 ![Shared Memory](./images/9.png)

 ***It only makes sense to do shared memory based IPC if the setup cost can be amortized across a sufficiently large message set, since establishing the shared memory channel mapping is very expensive***

+# Quiz 6

+Shared memory based communication performs better than message passing communication

+- True
+- False
+- It depends

+### Answer

+- It depends

+*With shared memor based communication the data doesn't require that the data is copied in and out of the kernel, but the operation of **mapping data in between two processes is expensive**.*

+*Only makes sense to do shared memory based communication if the setup cost of the operation is **amortized** accross a sufficiently large number of messages*